prantlf/litevec/README.md

 A tiny vector database for storing and querying embeddings in pure Rust.
 Read the explanation of [embeddings at OpenAI].

 * Runs in memory for great speed.
-* Serialises embeddings to one binary file for simplicity.
+* Serialises embeddings to binary files per collection for speed and simplicity.
 * Little code for sustainable  maintenance.
 * Versatile REST API for various scenarios.
 * Easy to integrate to prototypes or small products.